Gram Parsons: Solo career and touring with Emmylou Harris (1970–1973)

 In early 1970, Parsons signed a solo deal with A&M Records and moved in with producer Terry Melcher.
 The two shared a penchant for cocaine and heroin, and the sessions were largely unproductive, with Parsons eventually losing interest in the project.
 The master tapes were lost; it is unclear who took them.

-Parsons accompanied the Rolling Stones on its 1971 U.K. tour in the hope of being signed to the newly formed Rolling Stones Records.
+Parsons accompanied the Rolling Stones on its 1971 UK tour in the hope of being signed to the newly formed Rolling Stones Records.
 He lived at Richards' French villa Nellcôte during the recording of Exile on Main Street, though he contributed little to the process.
 His drug use and constant quarrelling with his girlfriend, Gretchen Burrell, led to a request to leave by Richards' girlfriend, Anita Pallenberg.
 Parsons attempted to rekindle his relationship with the band on its 1972 American tour, to no avail.

 Parsons returned to the US for a one-off concert with the Burritos.
 In Washington, D.C., he met Emmylou Harris and asked her to join him in Los Angeles to record his first solo album.
 It came as a surprise to many when Parsons was signed to Reprise Records by Mo Ostin in mid-1972.
 The ensuing GP (1973) featured several members of Elvis Presley's TCB Band.
 It included six new songs from Parsons alongside several country covers, including Tompall Glaser's "Streets of Baltimore" and George Jones' "That's All It Took".